-

 (RBA) Higher interest rates generally lead to higher returns on investments denominated in AUD.
 This tends to attract foreign capital into AUD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of AUD is Weak Bullish and for the CHF is Moderate Bearish.
+Based on the economic and macro fundamental data, The Fundamental Bias of AUD is Strong Bullish and for the CHF is -- Neutral.

 Ziwox considering Moderate Bullish bias for this asset and we anticipate long-term price increases.

-Our Ziwox A, mid-term Fundamental Score for AUD is 14. and Fundamental Score for CHF is 1.
+Our Ziwox A, mid-term Fundamental Score for AUD is 4.
 So, base on the Fundamental Score, we predict mid-term upside price movement.

 Market Overview & Performance

-In the current trading session, "Sydney & Tokyo", Market risk sentiment is Strong Risk-OFF.
-The United States Dollar and British pound recorded the strongest performance, while the Gold and Australian dollar are weakest so far.
+In the current trading session, "London & New York", Market risk sentiment is Mix.
+The Australian dollar and EUR recorded the strongest performance, while the United States Dollar and Canadian Dollar are weakest so far.

 Currencies performance vs US dollar "USD"